zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-configure-rolling-upgrades.md

 ## Setting or updating the rolling upgrade policy

 Rolling upgrade policy can be configured during scale set creation.
-Because rolling upgrade policy requires successfully monitoring application health and there are specific settings that determine how upgrades are completed, it's suggested to first create your scale set using manual upgrade policy.
+Because rolling upgrade policy requires successfully monitoring application health and there are specific settings that determine how upgrades are completed, it's suggested to first create your scale set using manual upgrade mode.
 Once you have confirmed the application health is being successfully reported, update your upgrade policy from manual to rolling.

 ### [Portal](#tab/portal1)